What’s New in 2026

 - Outside salespersons.

-From January 1, 2025, the tipped minimum wage is $5.62/hour.
-Employers can pay employees this rate only if their wages and tips add up to at least the minimum wage ($15.49/hour).
+From January 1, 2026, the tipped minimum wage is $6.05 per hour.
+Employers can pay employees this rate only if their wages and tips add up to at least the minimum wage ($15.92 per hour).
+If a tipped employee’s hourly tipped rate plus gratuities is less than the minimum wage, the employer must make up the difference.

 A tipped worker is anyone who usually and regularly receives more than $30 in tips per month.